aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSM to DOTX?</h2>

+The XLSM file format is a Microsoft Excel macro-enabled workbook format.
+It is a combination of the XML-based file format for Excel and the XLSM macro-enabled workbook format.
+It is used to store data in a tabular format and can be used to create charts, tables, and other graphical elements.
+The DOTX file format is a Microsoft Word template file format.
+It is used to store documents in a template format and can be used to create documents with a consistent look and feel.
+Converting XLSM to DOTX can help to create documents with a consistent look and feel.

-For a Python developer, who is trying to add a XLSM to DOTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and DOTX files.
+<h2>How Aspose.Total Helps for XLSM to DOTX Conversion?</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSM and DOTX files.
+It helps to automate the conversion process of XLSM to DOTX.
 It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful library that helps to manipulate Excel files.
+It provides a wide range of features to work with Excel files.
+It can be used to create, read, and edit Excel files.
+It also supports various features such as formatting, data validation, and conditional formatting.

+Aspose.Words for Python via .NET API is a powerful library that helps to manipulate Word documents.
+It provides a wide range of features to work with Word documents.
+It can be used to create, read, and edit Word documents.
+It also supports various features such as formatting, document protection, and document conversion.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLSM to DOTX.
+It helps to create documents with a consistent look and feel.
+It also provides a wide range of features to work with Excel and Word documents.

 {{% /blocks/products/pf/feature-page-summary %}}